OrchardCMS/OrchardCore.Commerce/Readme.md

 ### Webhook signing key

-It is not needed, but recommended to use webhook also.
+It is not needed, but recommended to use webhook.
 Otherwise, if there is a problem with redirecting the user, the payment confirmation will fail.

 There is no publicly available webhook signing key.
 Use your own API keys and Webhook key.
 Create your own at _Dashboard → Developers → Webhooks_.